 As much as we adults would have loved to hang out at the pub all day, it was time to let the children burn off some energy before dinner.
 The snow yard was just outside the doors of the resort, which was great.
 The kids could play safely, throw snowballs and make snow angels and grandma could observe everything from the comfort of Spenser’s.
 A win-win for everyone.

-Pre-Polar Express Fun
+Pre-Polar Express Arizona Fun

 Before long it was time to change the kids into their Christmas jammies and head to The Grand Depot Café.
 Just a short walk across the yard a delicious buffet dinner awaits.
-You pay up front, including the meal, beverage and tip, leaving you free to leave in a hurry if you need to catch the train or if your child is having a meltdown.
+You pay up front, including the meal, beverage and tip, leaving you free to leave in a hurry if you need to catch the Polar Express train ride or if your child is having a meltdown.
 My son was in fact, having a meltdown and the only thing that could distract him was the little train that went around the entire café.
 Chuga.
 Chuga.
 Thank you!

 Although Spenser’s offers quick and easy breakfast options in the mornings, the entertainment factor such as the moving train set, the fireplace framed by presents and jumbo stockings and even the little wooden train crayon holders on the tables made The Grand Depot Café or pick for breakfast in the morning.

-After the kids were satisfied and their tummies full it was time to get on The Polar Express, a vintage 1923 locomotive that has been converted into a magical mode of transport to the North Pole.
+After the kids were satisfied and their tummies full it was time to get on The Polar Express train, a vintage 1923 locomotive that has been converted into a magical mode of transport to the North Pole.
 The depot is connected to the café, making this extremely convenient and stress free for families.
 Besides the cold night air, boarding is a breeze with everything being very organized and efficient.

 Once comfortable in your seat and tickets are punched just like in the movie, the adventure begins as the chefs immediately hand out hot chocolate and sugar cookies.
 If you have seen the movie, you’ll know the song “Hot Chocolate” as the train car is filled with music.
 On the journey to the North Pole the narrative of The Polar Express is told as pictures from the book are displayed for the children to see.